Does this section apply to us?

 - Specific UK arrangements have now been confirmed regarding the recent EU adequacy decision for Japan.
 This secures the necessary protections for UK data as well as EU data, so that data can continue to flow from the UK to Japan.

 - Modified arrangements will apply regarding the EU adequacy decision for the EU/US Privacy Shield, as this is an EU/US-specific arrangement.
 The UK government is making arrangements for its continued application to restricted transfers from the UK to the USA and there is further information on the US government’s Privacy Shield website.
-If the UK exits the EU without the Withdrawal Agreement (‘no deal’), then you as a UK business will continue to be able to transfer personal data to US organisations participating in the Privacy Shield if they have updated their public commitment to comply with the Privacy Shield to expressly state that it applies to transfers of personal data from the UK.
+If the transition period ends without adequacy, then you as a UK business will continue to be able to transfer personal data to US organisations participating in the Privacy Shield if they have updated their public commitment to comply with the Privacy Shield to expressly state that it applies to transfers of personal data from the UK.

 - If no adequacy decision covers your restricted transfer, you should consider putting in place one of a list of appropriate safeguards to cover the restricted transfer.